Thanatisia/docker-ide/README.md

 ### Project fileystem structure
 - root/
     - README.md
-    - docker-compose.yaml
+    - docker-compose.yaml : Main docker-compose environment script/file
+    - Makefile : Convenient make build file with targets/recipes to simplify running docker run
     - docs/ : Contains documentation folders
         + language-setup.md : Programming Language Development Environment setup documentation
     - docker/ : Contains docker-based resources/source files
         - Dockerfiles/ : Contains all docker image templates (Dockerfile)
+            - archlinux/ : The base image distribution of the dockerfile image template; This is using ArchLinux
                 + c.Dockerfile : Image Template for setting up a working C programming language development environment
     - src/ : This is the source directory that will be mounted into the container
         - c : This contains your C programming language source files